scheurneus/seesaw-backend/SPECS.md

 ```
 	{
 		username: string
+		password: string
 		display_name: string
 		email: string
 	}
 ```
+	username needs to be unique
 * __PUT / modify_user__ -> attempt to change account properties
 ```
 	{
 		username: string
 		display_name: string
 		email: string
-	} all are optional, will remain unchanged if left empty
+		password: string
+	}
 ```
+	all are optional, will remain unchanged if left empty; if username is changed, the new username needs to be unique too.